Alexander Andreyevich Ivanov: Italian years

 Ivanov's first works in Rome were copies of The Creation of Adam of the Sistine Chapel and some drafts of Biblical scenes.
-He dreamed to create an epic painting of the Messiah coming to people, but first he decided to try himself on lesser-scale picture.
+Likely under impression from Karl Bryullov's success with The Last Day of Pompeii, he dreamed to create an epic painting of the Messiah coming to people, but first he decided to try himself on lesser-scale picture.
 In 1834–1835 he finished Appearance of Jesus Christ to Maria Magdalena.
 The painting had great success both in Rome and St. Petersburg.
 The Russian Imperial Academy of Arts granted Ivanov an honorary academic degree in 1836.

 He spent most of his life in Rome, where he befriended Gogol and was influenced by the Nazarenes.

 The Appearance of Christ Before the People

 Ivanov spent 20 years (1837–1857) in Rome, working on his greatest masterpiece The Appearance of Christ Before the People.

 Death

 Ivanov died of cholera on July 3, 1858.
 He was buried in St. Petersburg at the Novodevichy Cemetery.
 In 1936, he was reburied with the transfer of the monument to the Tikhvin Cemetery of the Alexander Nevsky Lavra.